-- Students must be accepted to the Educator Preparation Program at the completion of 45 semester hours. - Students must file a Statement of Commitment at the completion of 90 semester hours (including current enrollment). - Students must have a minimum GPA of 3.0 in all teacher certification coursework. - Students must apply to and be accepted in the MED Reading and ESL (MEDRE) program before the start of the junior spring semester (before 5000 level courses) in order to progress in graduate coursework and complete the MEDRE degree. - Science and Math courses must be taken prior to Field Base semesters.
+- Students must be accepted to the Educator Preparation Program at the completion of 45 semester hours. - Students must file a Statement of Commitment at the completion of 90 semester hours (including current enrollment). - Students must have a minimum GPA of 3.0 in all teacher certification coursework. - Students must apply to and be accepted in the M.Ed. in Reading and ESL (MEDRE) program before the start of the junior spring semester (before 5000 level courses) in order to progress in graduate coursework and complete the MEDRE degree. - Science and Math courses must be taken prior to Field Base semesters.

-Accelerated Bachelor's and Master's Degree Program: B.A.
+B.A.
 Grades 4-8 English Language Arts and Reading Certification/MED in Reading and English as a Second Language

-The Bachelor of Arts English Language Arts and Reading Grades 4-8 with Teacher Certification and the Master of Education in Reading and English as a Second Language program (BA4-8/MEDRE) is a 154-hour program (162 hours if foreign language courses are needed).
+The Bachelor of Arts English Language Arts and Reading Grades 4-8 with Teacher Certification and the Master of Education in Reading and English as a Second Language program (BA4-8/MEDRE) is a 151-hour program (159 hours if foreign language courses are needed).
 Graduates from the program will receive both a Bachelor of Arts and a Master of Education in Reading and English as Second Language.
 This non-thesis program is designed for those seeking initial teacher certification and enhanced expertise in the area of teaching English language arts, reading, and English as a second language.
-Once candidates have completed their initial teaching certification and required coursework in this degree, and if they have passed the appropriate state certification (TExES) tests, candidates will receive their 4-8 Grades English Language Arts Certification and English as a Second Language Indorsement/Certification.
-After teachers graduating from this program have completed two years of teaching experience, and if they have passed the appropriate state certification (TExES) tests, they will also earn the Reading Specialist Certification and the Master Reading Teacher Certification.
+Once candidates have completed their initial teaching certification and required coursework in this degree, and if they have passed the appropriate state certification (TEXES) tests, candidates will receive their 4-8 Grades English Language Arts Certification and English as a Second Language Endorsement/Certification.
+After teachers graduating from this program have completed two years of teaching experience, and if they have passed the appropriate state certification (TEXES) tests, they will also earn the Reading Specialist Certification and the Master Reading Teacher Certification.